Sanjit1/SecCheatScripts/ubuntu/README.md

  - TODO 3: Go to settings and enable default update stuff
  - TODO 5(yes we skipped ahead, so stfu): If there were any services in the readme try to update it.
  - TODO 4: Figure out how to secure ports if you feel like
- - Try to do more shit randomly
+ - Try to do more shit randomly after the script is done running(you might have to go and keep saying yes to some operations, but ya)